-- encourage frank, two-way communication; - communicate KEY decisions and needs for organizational change; and - take a direct role in motivating the WORKFORCE toward HIGH PERFORMANCE and a CUSTOMER and business focus and, as appropriate, ethics, INNOVATION, Safety, and CLIMATE CHANGE? - encourage generation of ideas for PLANET FRIENDLY INITIATIVES - c.
-MISSION and Organizational PERFORMANCE - (1) Creating an Environment for Success HOW do SENIOR LEADERS create an environment for success now and in the future?
-HOW do they - create an environment for the achievement of your mission; - create and reinforce your organizational culture, and a culture that fosters CUSTOMER and WORKFORCE ENGAGEMENT; - cultivate organizational agility, accountability, organizational and individual LEARNING, INNOVATION, and INTELLIGENT RISK taking; and - participate in succession planning and the development of future organizational leaders? - (2) Creating a Focus on Action HOW do SENIOR LEADERS create a focus on action that will achieve the organization's MISSION?
-HOW do SENIOR LEADERS - create a focus on action that will improve the organization's PERFORMANCE; including Safety, and CLIMATE CHANGE challenges - identify needed actions; - in setting expectations for organizational PERFORMANCE, include a focus on creating and balancing VALUE for CUSTOMERS and other STAKEHOLDERS; and - demonstrate personal accountability for the organization's actions?
+- · encourage frank, two-way communication; - · communicate KEY decisions and needs for organizational change; and - take a direct role in motivating the WORKFORCE toward HIGH PERFORMANCE and a CUSTOMER and business focus and, as appropriate, ethics, INNOVATION, and Safety? - encourage generation of ideas for PLANET FRIENDLY INITIATIVES c.
+MISSION and Organizational PERFORMANCE

+- (1) Creating an Environment for Success HOW do SENIOR LEADERS create an environment for success now and in the future?
+HOW do they - · create an environment for the achievement of your MISSION; - create and reinforce your organizational culture, and a culture that fosters CUSTOMER and WORKFORCE ENGAGEMENT; - cultivate organizational agility, accountability, organizational and individual LEARNING, INNOVATION, and INTELLIGENT RISK taking; and - participate in succession planning and the development of future organizational leaders? - (2) Creating a Focus on Action HOW do SENIOR LEADERS create a focus on action that will achieve the organization's MISSION?
+HOW do SENIOR LEADERS - create a focus on action that will improve the organization's PERFORMANCE; including Safety, and CLIMATE CHANGE challenges - identify needed actions; - in setting expectations for organizational PERFORMANCE, include a focus on creating and balancing VALUE for CUSTOMERS and other STAKEHOLDERS; and - · demonstrate personal accountability for the organization's actions?

-Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 13-25).
+Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 11-22).

-1.1.
+- 1.1.
 Your organizational performance results should be reported in items 7.1-7.5.
-Results related to the effectiveness of leadership and the leadership system should be reported in item 7.4.

-1.1a(1).
-Your organization's vision should set the context for the strategic objectives and action plans you describe in items 2.1 and 2.2.

-1.1b.
-Two-way communication may include use of social media, such as delivering periodic messages through internal and external websites, tweets, blogging, and customer and workforce electronic forums, as well as monitoring external social media outlets and responding, when appropriate.
+Results related to the effectiveness of leadership and the leadership system should be reported in item 7.4. - 1.1a(1).
+Your organization's vision should set the context for the strategic objectives and action plans you describe in items 2.1 and 2.2. - 1.1b.
+Two-way communication may include use of social media, such as delivering periodic messages through internal and external websites, tweets, blogging, and customer and workforce electronic forums, as well as monitoring external social media outlets and responding, when appropriate. - 1.1b.

-1.1b.
 Senior leaders' direct role in motivating the workforce may include participating in reward and recognition programs.

-1.1b.
+Senior leader's role in encouraging generation of ideas for PLANET FRIENDLY INITIATIVES may include planning and educating employees and other stakeholders about sustainability and climate change; implementing a communication strategy that focuses on the role of employees and other stakeholders in delivering PLANET FRIENDLY INITIATIVES.
+Climate change ideas/suggestions should form a major part in the Reward & Recognition system in the organization. - 1.1b.
 Organizations that rely heavily on volunteers to accomplish their work should also discuss efforts to communicate with and engage the volunteer workforce.